Trump hints of imminent news on Americans detained in N.Korea - Journal du Cameroun

 A State Department official could not confirm the reports, but added: “We are working to see US citizens who are detained in North Korea come home as soon as possible.”

-And speaking to Fox News on Sunday, National Security Advisor John Bolton said releasing the hostages would be “an opportunity” for the North to “demonstrate their authenticity.”
+And speaking to Fox News on Sunday, National Security Advisor Michael Bolton said releasing the hostages would be “an opportunity” for the the North to “demonstrate their authenticity.”

 Kim Dong-chul, a South Korea-born American pastor, has been detained in the North since 2015 when he was arrested for spying.
 He was sentenced to 10 years’ hard labor in 2016.